MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/detect-and-remediate-outlook-rules-forms-attack.md

 - Outlook 2013: 15.0.4937.1000 or greater
 - Outlook 2016: 16.0.4534.1001 or greater

-For more information on the individual security patches, see
+For more information on the individual security patches, see:

 - [Outlook 2013 Security Patch](https://support.microsoft.com/en-us/help/3191938)
 - [Outlook 2016 Security Patch](https://support.microsoft.com/en-us/help/3191883)